orcaclubpro/trenddrop/server/Readme.md

 To add new API endpoints:

 1. Define the endpoint in `routes.ts`
+2. Create a controller method in the appropriate controller
-2. Implement the business logic in a service module
+3. Implement the business logic in a service module

+### AI Layer Development

+To modify the AI layer:

+1. Update the relevant service in the `services/ai` directory
+2. Implement new LLM prompts or analysis methods
-3. Register the route in the Express server
+3. Update the AI agent orchestration in `ai-agent-service.ts`

 ### Agent Development